I’m not much of a broth drinker but I do like to make my own stocks when I have a full chicken and make a soup or store it in the freezer for soup!

 Bone broth is a source of calcium, magnesium, potassium, collagen, glutamine, and many other vital minerals that you couldn’t get from bouillon and would be significantly reduced by cartons of broth.

-After the bones are dark brown, place in slow cooker and fill with 4 liters of water and all your spices.
+- Place all ingredients in a slow cooker and fill with 4 liters of water, spices, and apple cider vinegar.
 Set on low for 24 hours.

 - Skim the fat off of the top of your broth periodically.